LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Benchmarking Results

 \section{Benchmarking Results}

-We evaluate a comprehensive set of $32$ LLMs.
+We evaluate a total of $34$ LLMs.
 These models are categorized into three groups based on their accessibility and ``thinking'' capabilities: proprietary LLMs, open-weight thinking LLMs, and {open-weight non-thinking LLMs.
-More details about models can be found Appendix \ref{appx:models}.
-During inference, we sample 8 candidate solutions per model and pick the solution with the highest score~\citep{jain2024livecodebenchholisticcontaminationfree, quan2025codeelobenchmarkingcompetitionlevelcode}.
-We adopt the following evaluation metrics: \texttt{pass rate}~\citep{passk1,chen2021codex}, \texttt{relative score}, \texttt{human percentile}, \texttt{Olympics medal system}, and \texttt{Codeforces Elo}~\citep{quan2025codeelobenchmarkingcompetitionlevelcode, zheng2025livecodebenchproolympiadmedalists}.
-With subtask rubrics and human contestants results, we can calculate each model’s total points in a contest, allowing precise comparisons to human contestants via percentile rankings and medal awards.
+More details about models and prompts can be found in Appendix \ref{appx:models} and Appendix \ref{appx:prompt_sensitivity}.
+During inference, we sample 8 candidate solutions per model in C++ and select the solution with the highest score~\citep{jain2024livecodebenchholisticcontaminationfree, quan2025codeelobenchmarkingcompetitionlevelcode}.
+We discuss a comparative analysis with Java and Python in Section~\ref{sec:programming_languages}, with detailed results in Appendix~\ref{appx:programming_languages}.
+We adopt the following evaluation metrics: \texttt{pass rate}~\citep{passk1,chen2021codex}, \texttt{relative score}, \texttt{human percentile}, \texttt{Olympiad medal system}, and \texttt{Codeforces Elo}~\citep{quan2025codeelobenchmarkingcompetitionlevelcode, zheng2025livecodebenchproolympiadmedalists}.
+With subtask rubrics and human contestant results, we can calculate each model’s total points in a contest, allowing precise comparisons to human contestants via percentile rankings and medal awards.
 The description of each metric can be found in Table \ref{tab:main results cf} or Appendix \ref{appx:metrics}.
-In Table \ref{tab:main results cf}, we present benchmarking results for selected models that obtain the top performance in the corresponding categories of models.
+In Table \ref{tab:main results cf}, we present benchmarking results for selected models that rank top in their corresponding categories.
 Full results for all evaluated models are included in Table \ref{tab:full results}.